ypszn/flash-loan-trap/README.md

-# Drosera Trap Foundry Template
+# Flash Loan Attack Detection Trap

-This repo is for quickly bootstrapping a new Drosera project.
-It includes instructions for creating your first trap, deploying it to the Drosera network, and updating it on the fly.
+You can check out Drosera docs on how to create your first trap, deploy it to the Drosera network, and update it on the fly.

 [![view - Documentation](https://img.shields.io/badge/view-Documentation-blue?style=for-the-badge)](https://dev.drosera.io "Project documentation")